naston70/jeremys-it-lab/20-STP/stp.md

 If you need to change the switches priority (without changing VLAN numbers), what is the minimum unit of increase/decrease?

 The extended system ID is a single field of the bridge ID, however the extended system id is set and cannot be changed - as it is determined by the VLAN ID.
 Therefore you can only change the total bridge priority in units of 4096, the value of the least significant bit of the bridge priority.

+Designated Ports:
+All interfaces on the root bridge are **designated ports.** Designated ports are in a forwarding state.

+* When a switch is powered on, it assumes it is the root bridge
+* It will only give up its position if it receives a 'superior' BPDU (lower bridge ID)
+* Once the topology has converged and all switches agree on the root bridge, only the root bridge sends BPDUs
+* Other switches in the network will forward these BPDUs but will not generate their own original BPDUs

+## The Spanning Tree Process

+1) The switch with the lowest bridge ID is elected as the root bridge.
+All ports on the root bridge are **designated ports** (forwarding state)

+2) Each remaining switch will select ONE of its interfaces to be its **root port**.
+The interface with the lowest root cost will be the root port.
+Root ports are also in a forwarding state.

+STP COSTS:

+SPEED 	 |	STP-COST

+10 Mbps		100
+100 Mbps	19
+1 Gbps		4
+10 Gbps		2